-Metastatic breast cancer begins in the breast, but when the cancer cells in the breast break out from the primary tumor, they enter the bloodstream or lymphatic system.
+It begins in the breast, but when the cancer cells in the breast break out from the primary tumor, they enter the bloodstream or lymphatic system.

 Paget disease of the nipple

-Angiosarcoma is cancer that is rare in type and starts in blood vessels’ inner lining and lymph vessels.
+Angiosarcoma is a cancer that is rare in type and starts in blood vessels’ inner lining and lymph vessels.
 This cancer can occur in anybody, but it usually occurs in the breast, spleen, liver, and skin.

 Male breast cancer

-Medullary carcinoma occurs due to the abnormal cell growth in thyroid glands, and it develops in the cells that release the calcitonin hormone.
+Medullary carcinoma occurs due to abnormal cell growth in thyroid glands, and it develops in the cells that release the calcitonin hormone.
 It is usually diagnosed through a mammogram because it does not feel like a lump in the breast but, in some cases, feels like a spongy change in the breast tissues.

-Breast cancer is usually caused when cells present in the breast begin to grow abnormally, ultimately resulting in cancer tumors.
+It is usually caused when cells present in the breast begin to grow abnormally, ultimately resulting in cancer tumors.
 Some hormonal, lifestyle, environmental, and genetic factors are the reason behind breast cancer, but the actual cause behind this disease is still unknown.